SASUKE38/TMLGen/README.md

   9. Locate the slot material you added as you did above.
   10. Copy this slot material's CharacterVisualResourceId and replace the slot material of the one you want to get working.
   11. Note that some actors support different versions of the same slot material; it might be unclear which to use for this process, so multiple tries with this method might be necessary.
 - Actors taken from the world might not work correctly as is.
-To overcome this, try the following steps.
+To overcome this, try the following steps:
   1. Make a backup of the .tml file.
   2. Note the name of the actor when you hover over it.
   3. Delete the actor and re-add it.
   4. Select the actor in the sidebar.
   5. If the Parent Template ID is not null (all zeros), copy it.
   6. Undo the changes or restore the backup of the .tml file.
   7. Open the .tml file in a text editor.
   8. Use the Find feature (CTRL + F) to search for the name of the actor.
   9. Replace the ParentTemplateId with the one you copied.
 If no such attribute is present, add it with the form ParentTemplateId="00000000-0000-0000-0000-000000000000"

 ## Credits